Damiana

 Country of Origin may differ from what is shown above.

-Botanical Name: Tunera aphrodisiaca
+Botanical Name: Turnera aphrodisiaca

 A member of the Passifloraceae plant family, Damiana originates from Mexico and was a popular aphrodisiac amongst the Mayans.
 This small shrub has aromatic yellow flowers with a spice-like fragrance.